una/una.github.io/_posts/2014-11-18-open-source-design.md

 subtitle: When designers and developers work together from the start, it produces better outcomes.
 But how can we get designers involved and wanting to participate in the open source community from the start?
 ---

 When designers and developers work together from the start, it produces better outcomes.
 But how can we get designers involved and wanting to participate in the open source community from the start?
-In order to figure out how to fix it, we need to take a look at the barriers for designers (why they don't participate in open source), and how we can work together to to influence change.
+In order to figure out how to fix it, we need to take a look at the barriers for designers (why they don't participate in open source), and how we can work together to influence change.

 <br>
 <div class="video-container">